chisyliu/GnnPmbTracker/README.md

 ## News
 * 2022/10/21, Our paper "GNN-PMB: A Simple but Effective Online 3D Multi-Object Tracker without Bells and Whistles" has been accepted by **IEEE Transactions on Intelligent Vehicles**.
 * Code will be released soon.
-In case you are interested in getting the beta code before it is released, please contact jianan.liu@vitalent.se.
-See more details from the arxiv version: Jianan Liu*, Liping Bai*, Yuxuan Xia, Tao Huang, Bing Zhu, Qing-Long Han, "GNN-PMB: A Simple but Effective Online 3D Multi-Object Tracker without Bells and Whistles" (https://arxiv.org/abs/2206.10255)
+In case you are interested in getting the beta code before it is released, please contact jianan.liu@vitalent.se
+* See more details from the arxiv version: Jianan Liu*, Liping Bai*, Yuxuan Xia, Tao Huang, Bing Zhu, Qing-Long Han, "GNN-PMB: A Simple but Effective Online 3D Multi-Object Tracker without Bells and Whistles" (https://arxiv.org/abs/2206.10255)

 This is the repo for GNN-PMB Tracker.
 The result of GNN-PMB + centerpoint detection from nuScenes validation data could be seen in gnnpmb_centerpoint_validation_result.out.